yashsahugtx/skype-docs/Skype/SDN/articles/conversationalmos-element-qualitypropertiestype-complextype-skype-sdn-2-2-c.md

 (QualityPropertiesType complexType) (Skype for Business SDN Interface 2.2, Schema "C")

 Conversational clarity index for remote party, as described in \[ITUP.562\] section 6.3.
 This metric is reported for all available modalities and media types.
 This field is unused and deprecated for Skype for Business clients 2013 and beyond.

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information